microsoft/vscode-docs/docs/languages/markdown.md

 The Outline view is a great way to review your document's header structure and outline.

 ### Snippets for Markdown

 VS Code includes some useful snippets that can speed up writing Markdown.
 This includes snippets for code blocks, images, and more.
-Just press `kb(editor.action.triggerSuggest)` (Trigger Suggest) while editing to see a list of suggested Markdown snippets.
+Press `kb(editor.action.triggerSuggest)` (Trigger Suggest) while editing to see a list of suggested Markdown snippets.
 You can also use the dedicated snippet picker by selcting **Insert Snippet** in the Command Palette.

 >**Tip:** You can add in your own User Defined Snippets for Markdown.
 Take a look at [User Defined Snippets](/docs/editor/userdefinedsnippets.md) to find out how.